 Large companies are getting a jump on this, as you would expect.
 Think about the headache that is coming down the road when you consider that a prime must have all of their subs certified via CMMC.
 Being proactive will allow you to achieve your desired maturity level on your first try.

 Don’t make the mistake of thinking you can do this on your own, or that Paul from IT can cover this because he knows how to fix the company printer.
 The Feds are putting some serious regulations in place.

 Like any good diet, the best time to get started is now.

 Companies that have been performing large scale cyber assessments in the commercial world are a great resource for the new CMMC requirements, especially if they based their previous assessment work on NIST 800-171.

-Bring in the professionals ( Secure Merger ) and let us help your company get up to speed.
+Bring in CMMC consulting professionals ( Secure Merger ) and let them help your company get up to speed.
 If you already have a company that you trust, by all means, use them.
 If you don’t pass the CMMC certification after using them, then call us.
 We are here to help.

 Getting ready for CMMC might take a while, especially if your cyber security program is immature.
 Some of this also depends on what level you need to come it at on the CMMC scale (L1 – L5).